Zero sums in restricted sequences: Appendix I: Szemer edi's proof of the Erd o s-Eggleston Conjecture

-Call a level $(k,k+1)$ a Bad level, if $d(G_k)<2/3$.
+Call $k$ a {\it Bad level}, if $d(G_k)<2/3$.
 If what we seek does not hold, then every alternate level is Bad.
-In particular, if $\C=(X_1,\ldots,X_{\ell/2})$ is a uniformly random chain and $Miss(\C)$ denotes the number of missing edges in $\C$, then
+In particular, if $\C=(X_0,\ldots,X_{\ell/2})$ is a chain chosen uniformly and randomly and $\textrm{Miss}(\C)$ denotes the number of missing edges along the sets in $\C$, then

-(the first inequality follows by assumption on $Miss(\C)$ for all chains $\C$, and the last inequality follows since there are at most $\ell/2$ levels, and at least half of those are Bad by assumption) and that is a contradiction. \end{proof}
+(the first inequality follows by assumption on $\textrm{Miss}(\C)$ for all chains $\C$, and the last inequality follows since there are at most $\ell/2$ levels, and at least half of those are Bad by assumption) and that is a contradiction.\end{proof}